openmrs/openmrs-contrib-rest-api-docs/source/includes/Encounter/encounter.md

 ```
 ## Create an encounter provider sub resource with properties

-* To Create an attribute sub resource for a specific visit resource you need to specify below attributes in the request body.
+* To Create an attribute subresource for a specific visit resource, you need to specify below attributes in the request body.
-If user not logged in to perform this action, a `401 Unauthorized` status returned.
+If the user is not logged in to perform this action, a `401 Unauthorized` status returned.

     ### Attributes